A. Student Admission

 I. Ohio Articulation and Transfer Network Advisory Council

-The Ohio Department of Higher Education (ODHE) and the Ohio Articulation and Transfer Network (OATN) shall provide a continuing forum on the progress of higher education in implementing this Policy by coordinating an Ohio Articulation and Transfer Network Advisory Council comprised of representatives from Ohio public and private institutions of higher education, adult and secondary career-technical institutions, and other appropriate stakeholders.
+The Ohio Department of Higher Education (ODHE) and the OATN shall provide a continuing forum on the progress of higher education in implementing this Policy by coordinating an Ohio Articulation and Transfer Network Advisory Council comprised of representatives from Ohio public and private institutions of higher education, adult and secondary career-technical institutions, and other appropriate stakeholders.
 The Chancellor shall select Advisory Council members from representatives nominated by institutional chief administrators including presidents, provosts and chief academic officers, or school superintendents.

 The OATN Advisory Council shall have the responsibility to advise the Oversight Board and Chancellor of the Ohio Department of Higher Education as follows: